McElhanney

 Client: All McElhanney Staff / Project Date: October 2023 - October 2024

-To tackle the widespread challenge of disorganized and hard-to-find photo and video assets, I spearheaded the implementation of an interim photo library solution utilizing SharePoint.
-This initiative created a centralized, accessible platform designed to significantly improve asset organization, search efficiency, and retrieval for all McElhanney staff.
+To tackle the widespread challenge of disorganized photo and video assets, I spearheaded the implementation of an interim photo library solution using SharePoint.
+This initiative created a centralized, accessible platform designed to improve asset organization, search efficiency, and retrieval for all staff.

 Presented research

-McElhanney faced a significant hurdle: a scattered collection of photo and video assets spread across numerous network drives and SharePoint sites.
-This disorganization was compounded by a severe lack of consistent metadata and a proliferation of outdated files.
-Furthermore, storing large video files directly within SharePoint presented considerable technical limitations, adding to the complexity of a cohesive solution.
+McElhanney faced a significant hurdle: a scattered collection of assets across numerous drives and sites, compounded by inconsistent metadata and outdated files.
+Furthermore, storing large video files in SharePoint presented considerable technical limitations.